intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

                The oneAPI packages are visible in ``pip list`` only if ``PYTHONUSERBASE`` is properly set.

-            Step 2: Configure your working conda environment (e.g. with name ``llm``) to append ~/intel/oneapi/lib to environment variable LD_LIBRARY_PATH
+            Step 2: Configure your working conda environment (e.g. with name ``llm``) to append oneAPI path (e.g. `~/intel/oneapi/lib`) to the environment variable `LD_LIBRARY_PATH`.

             .. code-block:: bash

                conda env config vars set LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/intel/oneapi/lib -n llm

             .. note::
-               You can view the configured environment variables for ``llm`` by running ``conda env config vars list -n llm``.
+               You can view the configured environment variables for your environment (e.g. with name ``llm``) by running ``conda env config vars list -n llm``.
-               You can continue with activating the conda environment ``llm`` and installing ``bigdl-llm``.
+               You can continue with your working conda environment and install ``bigdl-llm`` as guided in the next section.

             .. note::

-               You can uninstall the package by simply deleting the package folder, and unsetting the configuration of your working conda environment (e.g., with name ``llm``).
-Thus, you are recommended to not install other pip packages in this folder.
+               You are recommended not to install other pip packages in the user-defined folder for oneAPI (e.g. `~/intel/oneapi`).You can uninstall the oneAPI package by simply deleting the package folder, and unsetting the configuration of your working conda environment (e.g., with name ``llm``).

                .. code-block:: bash